AhmedOsman101/Obsidian/Colleage/IntroToCyberSecurity/Lecture 0.md

-# Intro To Cypersecurity Lecture 0
+# Intro To Cybersecurity Lecture 0

 ## What's Cybersecurity

 Cybersecurity is the protection of information systems (hardware, software, and network), the data on them, and the services they provide, from these items:
 - Unauthorized access
 - General harm or misuse
 - Harm caused intentionally by the operator of the system
 - Accidentally as a result of failing to follow security procedures.

 ### The History of Cybersecurity